gregulator/oned/README.md

   useful for extracting integer sequence views from various memory layouts.
 - **delta.hpp** - Defines functions for delta-encoding and delta-decoding of integer sequences.
+- **runlength.hpp** - Defines functions for runlength-encoding and
+  runlength-decoding of byte sequences.

 ## Stripe User Guide